-When hiking, playing outdoors, or doing yard work from the spring through the fall, take the following precautions:
+When hiking, playing outdoors, or doing yard work from the spring through the fall:

 • Wear hats, long-sleeved shirts, and pants tucked into socks.
 (Lighter-colored clothing is best, because it makes it easier to see the ticks.)